GeekyAnts/sample-smart-contract-ethereum/README.md

 # Sample Solidity Project

 This is a sample solidity project, aims to help one to get started into the world of smart contracts.
+For step to step guide refer [Setting up solidity and writing our first smart contract](https://hashnode.com/preview/6236b3f0bef4c71aa6f111ac).

 ## Pre Requisites